-- Obtain a permanent criminal record which will affect future job opportunities, loan applications, residential rental applications or the admission process for higher education.
+- Obtain a permanent criminal record that will affect future job opportunities, loan applications, residential rental applications or the admission process for higher education

-Talk To A Lawyer With 20-Plus Years Of Experience
+Talk To A Lawyer With 25-Plus Years Of Experience

 We firmly believe that everyone should have access to experienced legal advice, which is why we offer initial consultations and personally answer every call.
-We can meet you at our office or at a location off-site.
+Our attorney can meet you at our office or at a location off-site.
 Call us at 251-298-8554 or email us.